-This post examines the strange similarities in 3 cases of 6 missing girls.
+This post examines the strange similarities in the cases of 4 murdered girls.

 Victims & Timeline

 Lyric Cook, 10: Friday, July 13, 2012; Evansdale, Iowa (found deceased)